He-Man and the Masters of the Universe: Synopsis

 The series takes place on Eternia, a planet of magic, myth and fantasy.
-Its lead character is Prince Adam, the young son of Eternia's rulers, King Randor and Queen Marlena.
-Whenever Prince Adam holds the Sword of Power aloft and proclaims "By the Power of Grayskull!" he is endowed with "fabulous secret powers" and transformed into He-Man, the most powerful man in the universe.
+Its lead character is Prince Adam, the young son of Eternia's rulers King Randor and Queen Marlena.
+Prince Adam is also the twin brother of Princess Adora.
+Whenever Prince Adam holds the Sword of Power aloft and proclaims "By the Power of Grayskull!
+I have the power!” he is endowed with "fabulous secret powers" and transformed into He-Man, the most powerful man in the universe.
 Together with his close allies, Battle Cat (who undergoes a similar transformation from being Adam's cowardly pet tiger Cringer), The Sorceress, Teela, Man-At-Arms and Orko, He-Man uses his powers to defend Eternia from the evil forces of Skeletor.

 Skeletor's main goal is to conquer the mysterious fortress of Castle Grayskull, from which He-Man draws his powers.
 If successful, Skeletor would have enough power to rule all of Eternia and possibly the entire universe.